The Flying Saucer Cafe

 One more thing… It seems like a silly, mean, and spiteful thing to say that the shop should go out of business just because you got your feelings hurt.
 Since your delicate sensibilities were offended, you think that the appropriate solution should be that someone should lose their business, people should lose their jobs, and an entire neighborhood should lose one of the few business establishments that it has?
 Yup.
 Makes a lot of sense.
 If you really were offended, perhaps next time you say “could I please speak to your manager?” or something?
 I’m sure they’d try to resolve your issue.
 A little civility goes a long way.

-5. thos. more Says:
+4. thos. more

 Comments are temporarily disabled due to another website’s weird current offer of free coffee to anyone who comments here.
 While cafetableaux enjoys a feisty dialogue with the community, the offer is in poor taste for causing the reader to question the objectivity and sincerity of the discussion.